pieeg-club/EEGwithRaspberryPI/README.md

 -  [Contacts](https://github.com/Ildaron/EEGwithRaspberryPI#contacts)

 #### Warning
 The device must operate only from a battery - 5 V. Complete isolation from the mains power.!
-The device is NOT a medical device and it MUST not be connected to any kind of mains power, via USB or otherwise
+The device MUST not be connected to any kind of mains power, via USB or otherwise

 #### How it Works
  [1.1.Read_data.c](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/1.1.Read_data.c) C script for read data in real-time and save to txt file